Sponsored links:

 How to get to Budapest

 It just happened that we did not come to Budapest by car, but by train.
-It resulted from the fact that we lived near Lake Balaton, and in our village there was a railway line leading straight to Budapest Déli station, which is located on the same side of Budapest (in Buda) like the old town and the Royal Castle.
-Our plan was as follows: morning departure to Budapest, visiting the Castle Hill, then moving to the other side of the Danube and the walk towards the Parliament building, passing along the way some interesting places such as the St. Stephen's Basilica or the Liberty Square.
+This resulted from the fact that we lived near Lake Balaton, and in our village there was a railway line leading straight to Budapest Déli station.
+This station is conveniently located on the same side of Budapest (in Buda) as the Old Town and the Royal Castle, making it an ideal starting point for exploration.
+Our plan was as follows: a morning departure to Budapest, visiting the Castle Hill, then moving to the other side of the Danube, and a walk towards the Parliament building.
+Along the way, we planned to pass by several other interesting places such as St. Stephen's Basilica and Liberty Square, maximizing our single day in the city.

-So in the morning we went to the railway station in our town and in less than an hour we were at the Budapest Déli train station (A; GPS: 47.5005533, 19.0247342).
-The trains are air-conditioned, quiet, comfortable.
-In each compartment there are monitors displaying the route and informing about next stops.
-Despite the lack of knowledge of the Hungarian language you can not get lost.
+So, in the morning, we made our way to the railway station in our town, and in less than an hour, we arrived at the Budapest Déli train station (A; GPS: 47.5005533, 19.0247342).
+The trains were air-conditioned, quiet, and very comfortable, making the journey itself a pleasant experience.
+Each compartment was equipped with monitors displaying the route and informing passengers about upcoming stops.
+This thoughtful feature ensured that, despite our lack of Hungarian language knowledge, it was impossible to get lost, making for a stress-free and seamless arrival in the bustling capital.

 Parking in Budapest